Product

 +

-Five primary sources: CSMS (CBP cargo system messages, the most operationally immediate), the Federal Register (final publication of all federal rules), the White House (proclamations and executive orders, the earliest signal), CBP Rulings (HQ and NY ruling letters), and USTR notices (Section 301, FTA, and trade remedy actions).
-Each source carries a distinct SourceBadge color so you can immediately gauge how authoritative and how soon-to-take-effect a signal is.
+Five primary sources: CSMS (CBP cargo system messages, the most operationally immediate), the Federal Register (final publication of federal rules), the White House (proclamations and executive orders, the earliest signal), CBP Rulings (HQ and NY ruling letters), and USTR notices (Section 301, FTA, and trade remedy actions).

 How are alerts delivered?